Guerande tourism & sightseeing

 Elsewhere in Guerande there is another church, some grand 16th century townhouses, and lots of small 'gift' shops.
 There are also a few cafes near the centre.

 There are two museums in Guerande - the castle museum (in one of the fortified gateways) and a doll museum.
 Be sure to find the doll museum even if you don't plan to go in, it is in the 16th century Chapelle Saint Jean, a building with an interesting history that functioned as a hospital for almost 350 years through the late medieval period.

 The area around Guerande is best known for the salt flats which have provided the town with several centuries of wealth.
 The salt drying pans can be seen on many of the river inlets in the region, where the salt is dried and harvested using traditional methods (the water is slowly channelled into increasingly shallow pools as the water evaporates and the salt becomes more concentrated, until the salt can be harvested in the very final pools).

 There is a 'salt museum' if you are interested in learning more about the importance of this industry to the history of Guerande.

-If you need a beach after all that history then we suggest La Baule, an attractive beach and upmarket resort just a few kilometres from Guerande.
+If you would like to spend the afternoon at the beach after exploring the history of Guerance we suggest La Baule, an attractive beach and upmarket resort just a few kilometres from Guerande.

 Guerande has received the following tourist classifications: recommended detour town (plus beau detour); historical protected town centre' (secteur sauvegardé); listed town of Art and History

-- Golfe du Morbihan - site of natural beauty (41km)
+- Passage Saint-Armel: site of natural beauty (36km)